---

 When the user asks to mine BOTCOIN, follow these steps in order:

-Resolve the user's Base EVM wallet address from Bankr:
+**Path A (Bankr):** Look up the user's Base EVM wallet from their API key:

 ```bash